Getting Involved

 MINIMUM EDUCATION/REGISTRATION

-• Bachelor Degree of Social Work or a degree in the Social Sciences accepted along with a Child and Youth Worker Diploma
+• Bachelor Degree of Social Work, Bachelor of Psychology or a degree in the Social Sciences accepted

 • Current registration and in good standing with regulated professional college (RSW, RP) is required.